Classical Verification of Quantum Computations in Linear Time: Technical Overview

 But this does not simply work generally for verifying the relations between states on different values of $\theta_0,\theta_1\in \{0,\cdots 7\}$.
 One obstacle is the Hadamard test does not give a deterministic answer (in the sense of $d\cdot (x_0+x_1)\mod 2$) for a general state in the form of \eqref{eq:24pz} (for general $\delta$).
 Finding a test with one-sided error (which means the honest server could always pass) is also impossible since \eqref{eq:7} for different $\theta_0,\theta_1$ are not orthogonal in general.
 Here we generalize an idea from \cite{GVRSP,qfactory}: we do not restrict ourselves on verification processes with one-sided error; instead we turn to use a game where the optimal winning strategy is allowed to lose with some probability. \cite{GVRSP,qfactory} designed tests under this idea to verify single-qubit states; here we adapt their ideas to our setting and handle technical differences.
 In more detail, besides the $\fpass$/$\ffail$ flag, where a $\ffail$ result directly catches the server cheating, the $\fInPhTest$ will also (possibly) produce a $\fwin$/$\flose$ score.
-And if both parties repeat such a game for many times (a large constant is sufficient to verify it to constant error tolerance), the client can calculate the winning ratio statistically and see whether the server's winning ratio is close to optimal.
+Then if both parties repeat such a game for many times (a large constant is sufficient to verify it to constant error tolerance), the client can calculate the winning ratio statistically and see whether the server's winning ratio is close to optimal.
 The test is designed to have a self-testing property, which says, any strategy that has close-to-optimal winning probability should also be close to the optimal strategy up to an isometry.
 Let's introduce the idea in more detail.
 To summarize, our individual phase test goes as follows: \begin{toyprtl} The setup is the same as Toy Protocol \ref{toyprtl:hteb}.
 The client samples $\delta\leftarrow \{0,4,1\}$ and runs the protocol as given in Toy Protocol \ref{toyprtl:hteb}.
 The client's output for $\delta\in \{0,4\}$ is the same as Toy Protoocl \ref{toyprtl:hteb}.
-For $\delta=1$ case, the client outputs $\fwin$ if $d\cdot (x_0+x_1)\mod 2=0$ and $\flose$ otherwise. \end{toyprtl} We could show the optimal winning probability (conditioned on a $\fwin/\flose$ score is generated) is $\cos^2(\pi/8)$, achieved by the honest initial state and the honest behavior.
-What's more, in the malicious setting, any efficient adversary that wants to win with close-to-optimal probability must use a strategy that is close to the honest one up to an isometry. \begin{claim} Starting from \eqref{eq:8}, suppose the server does not fail in the protocol.\footnote{This condition is mainly on the $\delta\in \{0,4\}$ case; and for $\delta=1$ case it is required that $d\neq 0$.} Then: \begin{itemize} \item The optimal winning probability conditioned on $\delta=1$ is $\cos^2(\pi/8)$. \item If the adversary could win in the $\delta=1$ case with probability $\approx\cos^2(\pi/8)$, then
+For $\delta=1$ case, the client outputs $\fwin$ to the score register if $d\cdot (x_0+x_1)\mod 2=0$ and $\flose$ otherwise. \end{toyprtl} We could show the optimal winning probability (conditioned on a $\fwin/\flose$ score is generated) is $\cos^2(\pi/8)$, achieved by the honest initial state and the honest behavior.
+What's more, in the malicious setting, as said before, this test has a self-testing property: \begin{claim} Starting from \eqref{eq:8}, suppose the server does not fail in the protocol.\footnote{This condition is mainly on the $\delta\in \{0,4\}$ case; and for $\delta=1$ case it is required that $d\neq 0$.} Then: \begin{itemize} \item The optimal winning probability conditioned on $\delta=1$ is $\cos^2(\pi/8)$. \item If the adversary could win in the $\delta=1$ case with probability $\approx\cos^2(\pi/8)$, then